TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 ## Interface with Other Subsystems
 ​
 The central computer subsystem, implemented on a Raspberry Pi 5, interfaces with two components: external drones broadcasting Remote ID (RID) data, and a local server hosted on the Pi.
-It receives RID signals over integrated Bluetooth and Wi-Fi radios, processes the data, and transmits the extracted information to the server via a local HTTP interface.
+It receives RID signals over integrated Bluetooth and Wi-Fi radios, processes the data, and transmits the extracted information to the server via a local HTTPS interface.

 #### Inputs:
 The central computer receives broadcasted RID signals from nearby drones.
 These signals arrive via two wireless communication interfaces: